bsce22035/Chatbot/README.md

 - Persistent storage of chat history using `localStorage`.
 - Clean UI with sidebar for previous chats and "New Chat" button.

+Create a .env file in backend/:

+GROQ_API_KEY=your_groq_api_key_here
 ---

 ## Features
-- Start new chats and switch between past ones.
+- Start new chats and switch between past ones if not refereshed.
-- Persistent chat history even after refreshing.
 - AI responses using Groq API.
 - Message formatting for better readability.
----
-Create a .env file in backend/:

-GROQ_API_KEY=your_groq_api_key_here